wiesty/MMM-MVVWiesty/README.md

 }`

 This flexible filtering system ensures that you can always access the departures that are most relevant to you without any unnecessary clutter.

+### Overall CSS Layout (`.MMM-MVVWiesty` and `.mvv-table`) - useful for custom css

+-   **`.MMM-MVVWiesty .module-content`**: Limits the module’s maximum width to `25vw`, allowing it to adjust responsively up to that width.
+The module is centered horizontally and has overflow hidden to prevent text spilling out.
+-   **`.mvv-table`**: Sets the table width to `100%`, collapses borders for a cleaner look, and uses a fixed table layout to maintain column widths.
+This class also sets the font size and line height.

+### Cell-Specific Classes

+-   **`.icon-cell` & `.line-cell`**: These two cells are the narrowest, each set to a width of `1vw` to minimize spacing.
+Both cells have right padding (`5px`) and text aligned to the start (left) for a compact display of line numbers and icons.

+-   **`.direction-cell`**: Displays the direction text of each departure with specific settings:

+    -   **Width**: `8vw`, allowing for adequate space without pushing other elements off.
+    -   **Overflow**: `hidden`, `white-space: nowrap`, and `text-overflow: ellipsis` ensure that long text will not wrap and instead shows an ellipsis (`...`) when text is truncated.
+    -   **Customizations**: If direction text is cut off or requires more space, consider increasing `width` or adjusting `text-overflow`.
+-   **`.time-cell`**: Displays the departure time, with a width of `6vw`, making it slightly narrower than the direction cell but wide enough for typical HH

+    formatting.
+It also has `white-space: nowrap` and `overflow: hidden` to ensure text remains on one line.

+-   **`.until-cell`**: Shows the “time until departure” information with a narrower width of `3vw`.
+This cell is also set to nowrap and hidden overflow to keep the text compact.
+If more padding is needed, adjust the `padding` or `width` as desired.

+-   **`.notification-cell`**: Used for displaying notifications.
+It spans all columns (`colSpan=5`) and has overflow hidden to keep long notification text within bounds.

+## Changelog

+### v2.0.0 - Latest Release

+-   **New Config Option**: `minTimeUntilDeparture` - Filters out departures that are too soon, allowing you to show only those that are X minutes or more in the future.
+-   **New Config Option**: `displayNotifications` - Enables or disables the display of notifications for each departure.
+-   **Removed**: `updateInterval` option - The module now fetches data every 5 minutes by default, updating the displayed times every minute.
+This change reduces server load by avoiding excessive API requests.
+-   **Improved Filtering**: Departures are now sorted and filtered based on the remaining time to departure, allowing the module to only display the most relevant and up-to-date information.